Be Nimble with Your Trust Strategy

 Previous

-Flexibility is essential when employing trusts to provide for your continued needs and those of your dependents into the future
+Flexibility is essential to provide for your continued needs and those of your dependents.

 As the priorities in your life change, so, too, do your financial priorities.